espeakers/react-loose-forms/README.md

 Define this to setup the initial values for your form fields.
 Simply return an object keyed by field name.
 Use the props passed in the function rather than this.props.

 ### child method: getInitialValuesSourceVersion(props)
 Return a string that is used to identify which initial values you are working with.
 When this string changes, the FormMixin will know that it is now working with different underlying data.
+By default it will `JSON.stringify(this.getInitialValues(props))`

 ### this.props.onSubmit(data)
 This is called when a user submits the form and it passes validation.
 The data is the current this.state.data.